 Would You Be My Neighbor?

-A move from your own home to a Retirement Community changes the definition of “neighbor” in several ways.
+A move from your own home to a Retirement or Assisted Living Community changes the definition of “neighbor” in several ways.
 Living literally right next door to someone has definite advantages and disadvantages.
 Your ability to adjust to new situations is important.